Uvacoder/port-greweb/_posts/2013-08-20-FM-audio-api.md

 ***N.B.*** *Our interactive demos in this article will always play a sound and visualize it (waveform / spectrum analyzer).
 You will have different kind of controls depending on each specific aspect I want to picture.*

-*The demos should work on Chrome. __However if you get an AudioContext failure, please reload the page__ (you probably won't be have to start them all in one row).*
+*The demos should work on Chrome. __However if you get an AudioContext failure, please reload the page__ (you may not be able to start them all in one row).*

 ### LFO

 **Low-Frequency Oscillation (LFO)** is very used in electronic music for making rythmic audio effects.

-LFO is a specific subset of a oscillator in a sense that **its oscilation frequency is under the human audible range (20 Hz)** and is then not really used as an audio signal but as an effect controller.
+LFO is simply a specific subset of a oscillator in a sense that **its oscilation frequency is under the human audible range (20 Hz)** and is then not generally used as an audio signal but as an effect controller.

 For instance the frequency / the amplitude of an oscillator, or in the following example the frequency of the cut-off filter: